 You can also purchase a ticket online to avoid queue:

 The ticket system of the Hermitage is very simple:

 Entry ticket to the Main Museum Complex and the branches (The General Staff building, Menshikov palace, the Museum of the Imperial porcelain factory): 700 rubles.

 Entry ticket to one of the Hermitage branches (Menshikov Palace, the Museum of the Imperial Porcelain Factory): 300 rubles.

-The first Thursday of each month is a day of free entrance to the museum for all individual visitors (with free tickets).
+The third Thursday of each month is a day of free entrance to the museum for all individual visitors (with free tickets).
 Excursions are paid.